ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 One goal is security of hybrid signature schemes.
 In particular, ideally EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure without a prioritisation.
-We call this notion 'hybrid unforgability'.
-For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgable'.
+We call this notion 'hybrid unforgeability'.
+For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
-There might be, however, other goals in competition with with the notion of 'hybrid unforgability', such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
+There might be, however, other goals in competition with with the notion of 'hybrid unforgeability', such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].